jfzhang95/DeepGrabCut-PyTorch/README.md

     ```
 If installed correctly, the result should look like this:
 <p align="center"><img src="doc/demo.gif" align="center" width=450 height=auto/></p>
+Note that the provided model was trained only on VOC 2012 dataset.
+You will get better results if you train model on both VOC and SBD dataset.

-To train Deep GrabCut on PASCAL (or PASCAL + SBD), please follow these additional steps:
+To train Deep GrabCut on VOC (or VOC + SBD), please follow these additional steps:

 4. Download the pre-trained PSPNet model for semantic segmentation, taken from this [repository](https://github.com/isht7/pytorch-deeplab-resnet).
     ```Shell